piever/simpleblog/content/post/StatsMakie.md

 ![screenshot from 2018-11-28 11-56-38](https://user-images.githubusercontent.com/6333339/49150406-b3fe3400-f304-11e8-84a0-8b402b66880c.png)

 That was anti-climatic!
 It is the linear prediction of `y` given `x`, but it's a bit of a sad plot!
-We can make it more colorful by splitting our data by `z`, and everything will work as above:
+We can make it more colorful by splitting our data by `a`, and everything will work as above:

 ```julia
 plot(linear, Group(a), x, y)